dji-sdk/Mobile-UXSDK-iOS/README.md

 One of DJI's aircraft or handheld cameras will be required to run the sample application.

-## Learn More about DJI UI Library
+## Learn More about DJI UX SDK

-Please visit [UI Library Introduction](http://developer.dji.com/mobile-sdk/documentation/introduction/ui_library_introduction.html) for more details.
+Please visit [UX SDK Introduction](http://developer.dji.com/mobile-sdk/documentation/introduction/ux_sdk_introduction.html) for more details.

 ## Development Workflow